AsanoLydia/Cell-segmentation/README.md

 # Cell-segmentation
-A workflow for cell segmentation via Cellpose 3.0 and quantification for mean intensity of a specific channel
+A workflow for cell segmentation via Cellpose 3.0 and quantification of the mean intensity of a specific channel